Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: INTRODUCTION

-To this end, we propose an Adaptive Curriculum Embedded Multi-Stage Learning (ACEMSL) approach to address these challenges.
-Compared to the standard curriculum learning methods \cite{bengio2009curriculum, xiao2021flying} where the learning curriculum involves pre-designed parameters that change across the training process, our approach divides the training process into two adaptive curriculum embedded stages.
-This can reduce the data required to achieve the best performance due to the self-adjustment capability of the curriculum.
-Meanwhile, CM3 in \cite{Yang2018} has validated the data-efficiency and outstanding performance of multi-stage learning for cooperative multi-goal multi-agent tasks, such as cooperative navigation.
-Similar to CM3, in our approach, the single greedy agent is trained prior to multiple agents, collaborative learning.
-However, CM3 considers its two stages as a complete curriculum and requires knowledge of goal assignment, while the proposed ACEMSL embeds an adaptive curriculum into each stage without knowing the target's location.
-In each stage, the probability of hiding the target from a drone swarm increases when the desired success rate is achieved.
-In this way, the drone agents are gradually guided to explore the environment with sparse rewards and try to search the potential locations of the target.
-To improve the efficiency of learning, the shared neural network among each agent is trained in a small size space and then transferred to an unseen larger sized environment.
-Domain randomization, which includes the initial state of drones, parameters of the target and the intensity of light, is adopted during the training process.
-In this paper, our main \textbf{contributions} are summarized as follows.
+To this end, we propose { a novel and data-efficient DRL-based method named} Adaptive Curriculum Embedded Multistage Learning (ACEMSL) to address the aforementioned challenges.
+Compared to the standard curriculum learning methods \cite{bengio2009curriculum, xiao2021flying,damani2021primal} where the learning curriculum involves pre-designed parameters that change across the training process, our approach divides the training process into two adaptive curriculum embedded stages.
+This can reduce the amount of data required to achieve the best performance due to the self-adjustment capability of the curriculum.
+Meanwhile, CM3 (Cooperative Multi-goal, Multi-stage, Multi-agent) \cite{Yang2018} has validated multistage learning's data efficiency and outstanding performance for cooperative multi-goal multi-agent tasks like cooperative navigation.
+Similar to CM3, in our approach, a single greedy agent is trained prior to multiple agents' collaborative learning.
+However, CM3 considers its two stages as a complete curriculum, which is hard to extend {on a} large scale and requires knowledge of goal assignment, while our ACEMSL embeds an adaptive curriculum into each stage without knowing the target's location.
+In each stage, the probability of hiding the target from a drone swarm increases when the desired {SR} is achieved. {As such, the drone agents are gradually guided to explore the environment with sparse rewards and try to search for the potential target.} To improve learning efficiency, the shared neural network of each agent is trained in a small space before being transferred to an unknown larger space. {To enhance the generalization capability of the model,} domain randomization, which includes the initial state of drones, parameters of the target, and the intensity of light, is adopted during the training process.
+To validate our algorithm and learning framework, physical experiments with real-time visual perception are conducted in various scenarios. {{Our \textbf{main contributions} are summarized as follows:}}

-1) We propose an adaptive embedded curriculum (AEC) algorithm enabling drones to explore and navigate 3D cluttered environments with sparse rewards efficiently;

-2) Without any prior knowledge of the target and the environment layout, we develop multi-stage reinforcement learning to train a scalable, decentralized drone swarm to find the target with only a color camera as visual perception;
+{1) Without any prior knowledge of the target and the environment layout, we propose a novel multistage reinforcement learning approach named ACEMSL to efficiently train a scalable decentralized visual drone swarm to collaboratively find the target with limited observation.